Attorney Collins Hickman

 • Drafting numerous NIL contracts between businesses and collegiate athletes.

-• Advising collegiate coaches regarding NIL rules and regulations.
+• Advising collegiate coaches, student-athletes, and parents regarding NIL rules and regulations.

 Community Involvement

-Collins was recognized as one of Arkansas Business’ 2022 “The New Influentials: 20 in Their 20s,” which puts the spotlight on talented young leaders in Arkansas’ business and nonprofit community.
+Collins was recognized as one of Arkansas Business’ 2022 “The New Influentials: 20 in Their 20s,” which highlights talented young leaders in Arkansas’ business and nonprofit community.

-He currently serves as a board member for the non-profit organization, the Pulaski County Bar Foundation, whose mission is to support charitable and educational activities which help promote the ideals of the Pulaski County Bar Association and the community.
+He currently serves as a board member for two non-profit organizations: (1) the Pulaski County Bar Foundation, whose mission is to support charitable and educational activities that help promote the ideals of the Pulaski County Bar Association and the community and (2) the American Red Cross of Greater Arkansas, which works daily to help people prevent, prepare for, and respond to natural and man-made disasters and emergencies.

-Collins is also is a volunteer coach for the Miracle League of Arkansas.
-He enjoys coaching the Double A Red Sox each Spring and Fall season.
+Collins is also a volunteer coach for the Miracle League of Arkansas.
+He enjoys coaching the Red Sox each Spring and Fall season.

 About

-While away from the office, Collins enjoys going to Lake Hamilton, watching the Hogs, and spending time with friends and family.
+While away from the office, Collins enjoys spending time with friends and family.

 Collins earned his J.D. from the UALR Bowen School of Law, where he graduated magna cum laude in 2020.
 While in law school, Collins served as a member and compiler of the UA Little Rock Law Review and treasurer for the Phi Alpha Delta legal fraternity.
 He is a member of the Arkansas and Pulaski County Bar Associations.